The expression "you're welcome" in French: meaning and use

 Why do we say you're welcome?
 Where does this expression come from?

-The expression "de rien" in French comes from the expression "il n'y a pas de quoi".
+The French expression "de rien" comes from "il n'y a pas de quoi".
 Over time, this expression became shorter and less formal, and was transformed into "de rien".

-However, it is interesting to note that other languages often use different formulations to respond to a thank you.
+However, it's interesting to note that other languages often use different wording to respond to a thank-you.

-For example, in English we use "you're welcome" or "don't mention it", while in Spanish we can say "de nada" (which literally means "of nothing") or "con gusto" (which means "with pleasure").
+In English, for example, we use "you're welcome" or "don't mention it", while in Spanish we might say "de nada" (literally meaning "of nothing") or "con gusto" (meaning "with pleasure").

-How to pronounce correctly the expression "de rien" in French?
+How do you pronounce "de rien" in French?

-Here's how to pronounce "de rien" correctly in French:
+Here's how to pronounce "de rien" in French:

-Want to know more about the expression you're welcome in French?
+Want to know more about the French expression de rien?

 Discover the article on the use of "De rien" in French